 Faculty Appointment Codes as Funded from the Faculty Salaries Element of Cost

-Appointment Explanation Code
+Appointment Code

-- Direct instructional activities, which include interaction with students, related to instruction, preparation for such instruction, and evaluation of student performance.
-The various types of instruction include: lecture, laboratory, practicum, seminar, independent study and research. - Administrative assignments directly related to the teaching function such as: chairs of teaching departments and coordinators of special program or multisection courses. - Other professional assignments directly related to the teaching function, and which are funded from faculty salaries.
+1 Direct instructional activities, which include interaction with students, related to instruction, preparation for such instruction, and evaluation of student performance.
+The various types of instruction include: lecture, laboratory, practicum, seminar, independent study and research.